chebykinn/university/english/lab2/report/report.md

 - Purpose of air dryer:

-The machine has to be able to dry hands faster than other competitors.
+The machine has to be able to dry hands faster and more conveniently than other competitors.

+- Description:

+It should be able to use process of scraping water off hands like windscreen wiper to dry hands in 10-12 seconds by forcing cold air out at high speed.

+- Performance

+The airstream should be forced though apertures at 650 kph.

+- Aesthetics

+The machine should have long ultra-thin apertures that have to run along two blades.

+- Ergonomics

+Dryer has to be capable of consuming 80% less energy than conventional dryer

+Dryer should be able to turn on automatically when user inserts hands

+- Health

+The dryer's filter should be capable of removing over 99.9% of bacteria from air.

+Filtered air have to stay within the machine, not around the room.

+- Safety

+User's hands have to be completely dry after use.